 Google Tag Manager

-Google Analytics can provide important insights you’re looking for.
+Google Analytics can provide the important insights you’re looking for.
 However, when used alone, Google Analytics has limitations.
 By using Google Tag Manager in conjunction with Google Analytics, you can collect more data on Attendees.

 Click here to see the full list of supported tags.
 Blackthorn supports everything in the Web column.

-Please reach out to Blackthorn Support to enable cookies for your Attendees and to ensure data laws have been considered.
+If you are using Google Tag Manager, please reach out to Blackthorn Support to enable cookies for your Attendees and to ensure data laws have been considered.

 Set up Google Tag Manager